 Repeat the process if any rust remains.

 Use a brush (a toothbrush works great) to scrub the paste into the rusted object.
 The scrubbing should lift the rust right off.
-If you still see any rust, just repeat the process.
-Be sure to rinse and dry the object thoroughly before you use it again.
+If you still see any rust, repeat the process.

-Remove Rust with Baking Soda and a Potato
+How to Remove Rust With Baking Soda and a Potato

-Wash and dry the object you cleaned before returning it to service.
+Wash and dry the object you cleaned before using or returning to storage.